 MR. RAVITZ: My opinion is based on studies.
-What I really hope the Court recognizes and that other judges and other persons of this society charged with responsibilities come to recognize is that America cannot single out unpopular leaders and go into their arsenal of over-kill, be it through stone or rifles, or highly punitive sentences and think that the problems in this country can never be solved of the future doctors of America who are in that fashion.
-Yet all around this country that type of danger and which the Court studying at Wayne State University Medi- we see political prosecutions.
-We see the Tommie Haydens, we see the Huey Newtons, the John Sinclairs singled out, and somewhere in the warped minds of those so-called leaders, they think that they are going to stem the tide of revolution by picking out leaders.
+What I really hope the Court recognizes and that other judges and other persons of this society charged with responsibilities come to recognize is that America cannot single out unpopular lead-ers and go into their arsenal of over-kill, be it through stone or rifles, or highly punitive sentences and think that the problems in this country can never be solved in that fashion.
+Yet all around this country we see political prosecutions.
+We see the Tommie Haydens, we see the Huey New-tons, the John Sinclairs singled out, and somewhere in the warped minds of those somewhere in the warped minds of those so-called leaders, they think that they are going to stem the tide of revolution by picking out leaders.
 Well, they simply not going to do so, because leaders are no longer indispensable in this country.
-Because there are a great many people who are awake to the crimes and atrocities committed by governments and because it simply cannot work.
+Because there are a great many people who are awake to the crimes and atrocities committed by governments, and because it simply cannot work.

 I hope that this Court in particular begins to act by exercising some degree of rational thought process, and by recognizing the reality of the situation.

 Thank you.